Poor air quality and pollution

 Air quality is the term we use to describe how polluted the air we breathe is.
 When air quality is poor, pollutants in the air may be hazardous to people.

 Although air quality has improved a lot in recent decades, poor air quality is one of the greatest environmental risks to public health in the UK.
-In addition to contributing to climate change, short-term exposure to high levels of air pollution can also have negative impacts on health including effects on lung function, worsening of asthma and increases in hospital admissions related to heart and lung conditions.
-Long-term exposure to air pollution has been linked to the development of chronic conditions (such as heart and lung conditions) in addition to lung cancer, diabetes and reduced cognitive performance.
+In addition to contributing to climate change, short-term exposure to high levels of air pollution can also have negative impacts on mortality and health, including effects on lung function, worsening of asthma and increases in hospital admissions related to heart and lung conditions.
+Long-term exposure to air pollution has been linked to mortality and the development of chronic conditions (such as heart and lung conditions) in addition to lung cancer, diabetes, reduced cognitive performance and dementia, leading to reduced life expectancy.

 Who is most at risk?